MaximusXVIII/nerve-diary/README.md

 # nerve-diary

-purpose of this is to show via the commit history that the diary is being made periodically and not simply generated
+purpose of this is to show via the commit history that the diary is being made periodically and not simply generated.
+I intend to list every instance where possible, that i have experienced some degree of nerve pain or sensation that doesnt match what is expected. for instance, moving my hand normally, but still getting the pain.
+I will not be mentioning the instances whereby I have slept for no accurate way of keeping track.
+Also not mentioning instances where if i havent moved for a while and got pins and needles or similar as a result

 ## Tuesday 9th June
 weird vague feeling like pins and needles but much longer and no reason in particular